-- 26.08 All local plans shall contain or refer to all the requirements identified in Appendix B. - 26.09 Where a local plan is not required, or is silent on a subject, the relevant policies of this Plan and the Municipal Development Plan shall apply to redesignation and subdivision applications. - 26.10 Applications for redesignation, subdivision, development, and local plans shall comply with the policies and requirements of the following master plans and servicing standards, as amended or replaced, unless otherwise directed by the policies of this Plan: - a) Springbank Master Drainage Plan; - b) Active Transportation Plan: South County; - c) Recreation and Parks Master Plan; - d) Rocky View County Solid Water Master Plan; - e) Rocky View County Servicing Standards; and - f) Fire Services Master Plan. - 26.11 Conceptual schemes should extend across the entire area of the proposed development, and where appropriate, all other adjacent lands with development potential.
+- 26.09 All local plans shall contain or address all the requirements identified in Appendix B. - 26.10 Where a local plan is not required, or is silent on a subject, the relevant policies of this Plan and the Municipal Development Plan shall apply to redesignation and subdivision applications. - 26.11 Applications for local plans, redesignation, subdivision, development, shall comply with the policies and requirements of the following master plans and servicing standards, as amended or replaced, unless otherwise directed by the policies of this Plan: - a) Springbank Master Drainage Plan; - b) Active Transportation Plan: South County; - c) Recreation and Parks Master Plan; - d) Rocky View County Solid Water Master Plan; - e) Rocky View County Servicing Standards; and - f) Fire Services Master Plan. - 26.12 Conceptual schemes shall extend across the entire area of the proposed development, and where appropriate, all other adjacent lands with development potential.
 At a minimum, adjacent lands should be considered to be those directly adjoining parcels and those within the wider quarter section that have the potential to further subdivide.
-Council shall have the discretion to consider alternative local plan boundaries, with consideration to ensuring: - a) the alternate local plan area is comprehensive in nature; - b) the implications of the development proceeding within an alternate local plan boundary have been examined; and - c) it has been demonstrated that any on-site or off-site planning issues have been resolved pursuant to the provisions of this Plan. - 26.12 Prior to approval of local plan and land use applications falling within the Policy Area of the Rocky View County / City of Calgary Intermunicipal Development Plan, the County should consider the use of appropriate mechanisms, such as joint studies and infrastructure cost sharing agreements, to address cross boundary impacts identified by the County. - 26.13 All local plans adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly.
+Council shall have the discretion to consider alternative local plan boundaries, with consideration to ensuring: - a) the alternate local plan area is comprehensive in nature; - b) the implications of the development proceeding within an alternate local plan boundary have been examined; and - c) it has been demonstrated that any on-site or off-site planning issues have been resolved pursuant to the provisions of this Plan. - 26.13 Prior to approval of local plan, land use amendments, subdivision, or development permit applications falling within the Policy Area of the Rocky View County / City of Calgary Intermunicipal Development Plan, the County shall consider the use of appropriate mechanisms, such as joint studies and infrastructure cost sharing agreements, to address cross boundary impacts identified by the County and The City of Calgary. - 26.14 All local plans adopted by Council shall be appended, by bylaw, to this Area Structure Plan, with Table 6 (Appendix D) and Map 3 of this Plan updated accordingly.